England beats Sweden on penalties to reach Euro 2025 semifinals after dramatic comeback

 The shootout featured some terrible penalties before England triumphed 3-2 with 18-year-old Smilla Holmberg missing the last one after Lucy Bronze had powerfully dispatched hers for the Lionesses.

+“Stressful.
+Stressful watching, stressful playing,” England goalkeeper Hannah Hampton told British broadcaster the BBC when asked about the shootout, in which she saved two penalties with Sweden missing three others.

+“Every time I saved one I was thinking ‘please just put it in so we have a bit of a cushion.’
+Their keeper then just went and saved the next one and I was thinking ’oh goodness, here we go.'”

-England had been trailing almost from the start and was 2-0 down with 12 minutes remaining before goals from Bronze and teenage substitute Michelle Agyemang took the match to extra time.
+England would have been thankful to get to penalties, however, as — having trailed almost from the start — it was 2-0 down with 12 minutes remaining before goals from Bronze and teenage substitute Michelle Agyemang took the match to extra time.

 It is the first time in the history of the Women’s Euros that a team has fought back from two goals down in a knockout match.